What is Grand Gateway EDA?

 Member governments appoint members to the Grand Gateway Board of Directors.

 Each county appoints two board members.
+Stream free movies on 123movies.
 Cities with a population greater than 4000 appoint one representative, and cities with a population exceeding 8,000 appoint two members.
 Small cities select a representative through an annual nominating process representing small towns by county.

 Minority representatives are chosen by an annual election, and other governments are represented by county (schools, rural water districts, conservation districts, vocational technical schools).
 Other board members include economic development interests such as the Inter-Tribal Council and the Cherokee Nation, Tulsa Port of Catoosa and Mid-America Industrial Park as nominated by the Grand Gateway board of directors.